MaggieLi1111/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, define end to end testing.

-End to end testing tests an entire user experience from end to end, focusing on UI and mimic how a user might interact with an app, simulating actual events like button clicks, scrolls, form submits, and ensuring all its pieces perform as expected and work in union.
+End to end testing tests an entire user experience from end to end, focusing on UI and mimic how a user might interact with an app, simulating actual events like button clicks, scrolls, form submits, and ensuring all its pieces and parts perform as expected and work in union.

 ## Instructions